ngkaizheng/SizeSpeedRun/README.md

 If you have any questions, feedback, or inquiries regarding SizeSpeedRun, don't hesitate to reach out to us at [https://www.linkedin.com/in/kai-zheng-ng-a807b2251/] / [kaizheng01@hotmail.com].

 Thank you for playing and happy running! 🏃‍♂️🎮

+## Personal Usage
+## WebGL Build Compression and Hosting on GitHub
+When hosting a WebGL build on GitHub Pages, you may encounter issues related to build compression using gzip, resulting in errors such as "Unable to parse /build/file.framework.js.gz!"
+This typically occurs when the web server hosting the content is misconfigured to not serve the compressed files with the appropriate HTTP Response Header "Content-Encoding: gzip."

+**Error Description:**
+The error message indicates that the web browser is unable to parse the compressed file due to an incorrect configuration in the web server's response headers.
+When compression is enabled during the build process, files are often compressed using gzip to reduce their size and improve loading times.
+However, if the web server is not configured to correctly serve these compressed files, the browser cannot interpret them, resulting in parsing errors.

+**Solution:**
+To resolve this issue, you can disable build compression or ensure that the web server is properly configured to serve compressed files with the appropriate response headers.